sahossain99/Amazon_Vine_Analysis/README.md

   ![](Resources/amazon3.PNG)

 ## Summary
-The dataset that I analyzed for this project does not have any Vine reviews(paid reviews), hence I could not determine from any metrics from the analyzed dataset what percentage of the reviews were from Vine(paid) program participants.
+The dataset that I analyzed for this project did not have any Vine reviews(paid reviews), hence I could not determine from any metrics from the analyzed dataset what percentage of the reviews were from Vine(paid) program participants.
 I was able to deduce that all the 5 star reviews were from non-Vine(unpaid) customers and the percentage of 5 star reviews from them were 37.87%.
-As a result I cannot conclude whether any positivity bias for reviews in the Vine Program.
-To perform any additional analysis on my dataset, I would need data from Vine Participants who left a review for Ebook Purchases(this dataset) and from there I can accurately find the metric on percentage of 5 star reviews from Vine Participants to conclude my findings.
+As a result.
+I cannot conclude whether there are any positivity bias for reviews in the Vine Program from this dataset.
+To perform any additional analysis on my dataset, I would need data from Vine Participants who left a review and from there I can accurately find the metric on percentage of 5 star reviews for Vine Participants to conclude my findings.